Facing a R.I. Domestic Violence Charge?

 Other forms of domestic violence include stalking, kidnapping, false imprisonment, and trespassing, however there are many other crimes that are considered domestic violence.
 To learn more about your specific case and the charges you're facing you can contact RI Domestic Violence Lawyer Kensley Barrett today for a no obligation consultation.

-Penalties for Rhode Island Domestic Violence Charges
+Rhode Island Domestic Violence Penalties

-If you are convicted of a domestic violence charge, you face a variety of penalties, which largely depend on how many prior offenses you've had.
+If you are convicted of a R.I. domestic violence charge, you face a variety of penalties, which largely depend on how many prior offenses you've had.
 The penalties are obviously more severe for a second or third offense than for a first offense, though it's still a serious crime.

 Some of the penalties you face for a domestic violence conviction include: jail or prison time, probation, expensive fines and court costs, and treatment classes.
 You will be sentenced to attend a batterer's intervention program that lasts a minimum of 20 weeks.
 Each meeting lasts between an hour and a half to two hours.
 Through this program, you'll learn to identify abusive behaviors and will be taught how to react in non-abusive ways.
 This program must be completed and you cannot miss a class.
 If you are sentenced to attend a Rhode Island Batterer's Program, we can provide you with a list of intervention programs that are local to the area.